davmac314/dasynq/extra/heaptest/README.md

-Note that the stable BinaryHeap is generally the worst performer, although it beats the PairingHeap in the important "random fill/dequeue" test and edges out the NaryHeap in the "cyclic fill/dequeue" test.
-It is beaten in all tests by the the D-ary heap, however.
+Note that the stable BinaryHeap is generally the worst performer, although it beats the PairingHeap in the important "random fill/dequeue" test and edges out the nary_heap in the "cyclic fill/dequeue" test.
+It is beaten in nearly all tests by the the D-ary heap, however, and in most by the nary_heap.

-Against expectations, the BTreeQueue performs quite well, coming first or second in 4 out of 5 tests.
+Against expectations, the btree_queue performs quite well, coming first or second in 4 out of 5 tests.
 Its "flat priority" performance clearly outperforms the heap-based queues (probably because it essentially degenerates to a linked- list for this usage pattern, which is quite efficient).
 However, its "random